Andrea Jackson: Bio

 My undergraduate work was at Stanford University.
 I studied East Asian Studies with a focus on the Cultural History of China and Japan.
 For graduate school, I attended the Oregon College of Oriental Medicine, and graduated with a Master's degree in Acupuncture and Oriental Medicine.

-I currently practice Acupuncture and Chinese Medicine in private practice and teach karate in my studio in Gresham.
+I currently practice Acupuncture and Chinese Medicine in private practice and run a Karate Dojo and teach 8 classes per week.
 In my spare time I enjoy music and many outdoors activities.